 #13 Anker Premium USB 5-Port Wall Charger

 Everyone has more and more devices that need charging in their houses.
-This Anker charger has a USB-C 30W charging port for quickly charging newer devices as well as 4 other charging that ports that safely deliver up 2.4amps each.
+This Anker charger has a USB-C 30W charging port for quickly charging newer devices as well as 4 other charging that ports that safely deliver up to 2.4amps each.

 #14 RAVPower 26800mAh Portable Battery